 Based in Berlin but working worldwide, our reputation is built on more than ten years of experience in successfully bringing knowledge to both our readers and clients, enabling discovery and discussion through Berlin Art Link as well as our videos, events, and dynamic arts programming.

-Drawing upon our professional backgrounds in events management, marketing, online publishing, and contemporary art and culture, we have expanded our network and knowledge of art scenes throughout North America, Europe, South Asia and the Persian Gulf Region.
+Drawing upon our professional backgrounds in events management, marketing, online publishing, journalism and contemporary art and culture, we have expanded our network and knowledge of art scenes throughout North America, Europe, South Asia and the Persian Gulf Region.
+Further, our team is able to organize productions in English, German, French and Spanish.

 As we approached our 10-year anniversary, we considered it time to mark the launch of a new chapter in our production company with a refreshed identity, and thus MONA was born.

-MONA continues the spirit and ethos of our foundations, while reflecting our new and expanded range of clients, services, and increasing global projects, as well as our growing and dynamic team.
+MONA continues the spirit and ethos of our foundations, while reflecting our new and expanded range of clients, services, and increasing global projects, as well as our growing and dynamic team of journalists, editors, filmmakers, social media experts, curators and producers.

 MONA reinforces our commitment to the highest quality of standards with a passion for making contemporary art and culture accessible to audiences worldwide.